Gender Studies Courses

 Increased migration is a nearly present feature in the news and politics.
 Although women comprise about half of all migrants, discussions of gender and sexuality are generally absent in the analyses, even as they are highlighted in the press and in the way we talk about migration.
 This course will use stories-understood broadly-to explore migration, specifically through the lens of gender studies and the uneven impact of migration on women.
 (WCore: EWRLD)

 GNDR-325: Human Trafficking (Credits: 4)

 This course will provide cross-disciplinary understanding of different forms of slavery and their current prevalence in the United States and throughout the world (as sex-trafficking, forced labor, child soldiers, and similar).
 We will identify connections between historical slavery and modern-day practices of human trafficking, focusing on issues of economics, power, human rights, abolition, and legislation on both local and global levels.
 Our readings will include first-person narratives, abolition materials, scholarly articles, case studies, and government reports and legislation.
 We will also watch several documentaries and follow prominent anti-slavery campaigns.
 A substantial component of the course will be devoted to civic engagement, allowing us to conduct research in the community and get involved in local organizations that emphasize prevention and protection.
 The ultimate goal will be to apply academic research and service learning to problem-solving in a critically informed and socially responsible fashion.
-(WCore: EW)
+(WCore: EWRLD)

 GNDR-335: Psychology of Women (Credits: 4)